Connect With Us

 When Should Testing Occur?

-Well water testing should occur early in the purchase process, during your home inspection period.
-If contamination is discovered, you have time to renegotiate with the seller or walk away before committing to the purchase.
-Testing after you've committed to the sale leaves you with fewer options.
+Well water testing should happen early in the purchase process, during your home inspection period.
+If contamination is discovered, you retain time to renegotiate with the seller or withdraw from the purchase before making a final commitment.
+Testing after you have committed to the sale leaves you with fewer options.

 What Happens If Well Water Testing Reveals Problems?

-If water testing reveals contamination or unsafe conditions, you have several options:
+If water testing uncovers contamination or unsafe conditions, you have several options.

 Bacterial Contamination (Coliform or E. Coli)

-Bacterial contamination indicates fecal matter or sewage contact.
-This is a serious health hazard.
-Remediation typically involves shock chlorination (treating the well with chlorine) and retesting.
-If contamination persists after treatment, the well may need to be abandoned or a new well drilled.
+Bacterial contamination indicates contact with fecal matter or sewage.
+This poses a serious health hazard.
+Remediation typically involves shock chlorination, which treats the well with chlorine, followed by retesting.
+If contamination persists after treatment, the well may require abandonment or the drilling of a new well.

 You can request the seller to remediate the contamination before closing.
-The cost of shock chlorination is typically $100 to $300.
-If contamination cannot be resolved, a new well may be necessary, which costs $3,000 to $15,000.
+The cost of shock chlorination typically ranges from $100 to $300.
+If contamination cannot be resolved, a new well may be necessary, at a cost of $3,000 to $15,000.

 Nitrate Contamination

-Nitrates come from fertilizer, septic systems, or animal waste.
-High nitrate levels are unsafe for infants and pregnant women.
-Remediation requires a water treatment system such as a reverse osmosis filter or ion exchange system, costing $500 to $2,000 installed.
+Nitrates originate from fertilizer, septic systems, or animal waste.
+High nitrate levels pose risks for infants and pregnant women.
+Remediation requires a water treatment system, such as a reverse osmosis filter or ion exchange system, costing $500 to $2,000 installed.

 You can negotiate with the seller to install a treatment system before closing or request a credit to cover the cost.